Ultra-high quality two-dimensional electron systems

 These results clearly demonstrate that vacuum integrity plays a crucial role in determining the amount of unintentional impurities deposited on the sample during growth once the source material has been extensively purified.
-Consequently, we grew several GaAs samples with a wide range of 2D electron densities to investigate the impact of having unprecedented levels of ambient vacuum quality in the MBE chamber.
-Figure 2(a) compares the mobility of these samples with the best previous GaAs 2DESs from our group, which are similar to the best reported in the literature \cite{PhysicaE,Umansky,mobilityrocks,Ga1}.
+Consequently, we grew several GaAs samples with a wide range of 2D electron densities to investigate the impact of having an ultra-clean vacuum environment in the MBE chamber.
+Figure 2(a) compares the mobility of these samples with the previous ultra-high-quality GaAs 2DESs \cite{PhysicaE,Umansky,mobilityrocks,Ga1}.
 Figure 2(b) shows the layer structure of the samples used to obtain the data presented in Fig. 2(a).
 We used two types of structures, the standard modulation-doped structure and the doping-well structure (DWS) \cite{DW3}.
 While the donor energy level, which determines the position of the Fermi level, is tied to the AlGaAs barrier in the standard modulation-doped structure, in the DWS it is tied to the narrow AlAs layers that flank a narrow GaAs doping quantum well \cite{DW3}.
 The DWS is advantageous in comparison to the standard modulation-doped structure because the electrons confined to the AlAs layer in the doped region provide additional screening for the 2DES from both residual impurities and intentional dopant ions \cite{DW1,DW3}.
 It is striking that with the improvement in vacuum, even the standard modulation-doped samples (black circles in Fig. 2(a)) have significantly higher mobility values for all densities when compared to previous state-of-the-art DWSs (red open circles).
-This is particularly impressive considering that DWSs were necessary to achieve the best samples reported in the literature.
+This is particularly noteworthy considering that DWSs were necessary to achieve the previously reported ultra-high-mobility values \cite{PhysicaE,Umansky,mobilityrocks,Ga1}.
 It seems that the reduction in impurities from better vacuum conditions by implementing the cold plates is significant enough to overcome the lack of such screening in our standard modulation-doped structures.